George David Birkhoff: Recognition

 In 1923, he was awarded the inaugural Bôcher Memorial Prize by the American Mathematical Society for his paper in 1917 containing, among other things, what is now called the Birkhoff curve shortening process.

 He was elected to the National Academy of Sciences, the American Philosophical Society, the American Academy of Arts and Sciences, the Académie des Sciences in Paris, the Pontifical Academy of Sciences, and the London and Edinburgh Mathematical Societies.

 The George David Birkhoff Prize in applied mathematics is awarded jointly by the American Mathematical Society and the Society for Industrial and Applied Mathematics in his honor.

 Personal life

 Birkhoff married Margaret Elizabeth Graftus in 1908.
-They two had three children, Barbara, mathematician Garrett Birkhoff (1911–1996) and Rodney.
+They had three children, Barbara, mathematician Garrett Birkhoff (1911–1996) and Rodney.